Skip to main content

 • When will the patient be able to go back to a regular work schedule (if they have been off work or working fewer hours)?

-• How will we know if the cancer has come back?
+• How will we know if the treatments worked?
+Are there tests for cancer after treatment?

 After treatment is over, be sure that the patient has copies of their medical information.
 Some people collect this information as they go through treatment instead of waiting until the end.
 Either way, once all of this information is collected, be sure to keep copies for the patient.
-These records are important in the event that questions come up later, the patient needs to see a different doctor in the future, or if the cancer comes back.
+These records are important in the event that questions come up later or the patient needs to see a different doctor in the future.

-When can the patient go back to their normal activities?
+When can the person go back to their normal activities?

-In most cases, the patient can slowly increase their activities at home.
-How quickly they can do this will depend on their physical condition and the type of cancer treatment they had.
-Still, with patience and time, most people can get back to their “normal” lives after cancer treatment.
+In most cases, the person with cancer can slowly increase their activities at home.
+How quickly they can do this will depend on their physical condition and the type of cancer treatment they had, or may still be getting.

-It’s possible that life-saving treatments may have affected the patient in ways that won’t ever go away.
-For some people, long-term effects mean permanent life changes, so that they can’t go back to the life they had before treatment.
+It’s possible that life-saving treatments may have an impact on the patient that may be temporary or permanent.
+For some people, there may be short-term effects and for others, there may be long-term effects.
+The long-term impact may limit the patient from going back to the activities they did before treatment.
 It’s normal for the patient and sometimes loved ones to grieve whatever might have been lost due to treatment.
 Accepting these losses can take time for both the patient and caregiver.

 What if treatment doesn’t stop?